xpmatteo/easyfit/README.md

 Unfortunately, I don't have a binary version around; I probably still have floppies in the basement, but I don't have a computer capable of reading them.
 One day I should rebuild it; it requires the Macintosh Programmer's Workshop and MacApp.
 And an emulator for the classic Mac, of course.

+I updated the text files to be LF-terminated for easier viewing.
+They are still encoded in [Mac OS Roman](https://en.wikipedia.org/wiki/Mac_OS_Roman "Mac OS Roman - Wikipedia")